stoneassemblies/StoneAssemblies.MassAuth.Benchmarks/README.md

 ## Multiple Messages

-For this benckmark we run 3 instance of the authorization engine with some rules per message type.
+For this benckmark we run 3 instances of the authorization engine with some rules per message type.
 Some messages are sent at the same time (max 5) and all rules are evaluate.

 |         Rules Count | Parallel Requests |     Mean |    Error |    StdDev |    Median |
 |-------------------- |------------ |---------:|---------:|----------:|----------:|